theimpossibleastronaut/awesome-linguistics/README.md

 * [Natural Language ToolKit (NLTK)](http://www.nltk.org/) - The most complete platform for building Python programs to work with human language data.
 * [Snowball](http://snowball.tartarus.org/) - Snowball is a language in which stemming algorithms can be easily represented.
 * [Spacy](https://spacy.io/) - Industrial-strength  National Language Processing in Python.
+* [UBIAI](https://ubiai.tools/) - Easy-to-use text annotation tool for teams with most comprehensive auto-annotation features.
+Supports NER, relations and document classification as well as OCR annotation for invoice labeling.
 * [UralicNLP](https://github.com/mikahama/uralicNLP) - An open source Python library for processing morphologically rich and, for the most part, endangered Uralic languages.
 It can do morphological analysis, generation, lemmatization, disambiguation and lexical lookup for a great many Uralic languages.

 ### Algorithms